Home | About | Contact | Buy the book | Blog

 Infusions are a simple way of extracting the active principles of herbs through the action of hot water.
 The preparation of infusions is similar to way we prepare tea.
 This method is used to extract the volatile components of the dried or green aerial parts of herbs and plants like flowers and leaves.
 Infusions may use single herbs or a blend of herbs, vegetables, fruits and spices and are drunk hot or cold.
 Certainly this is the most common and cheap method of extracting the medicinal compounds of herbs.

-Pure vegetable oils like sunflower, almond and olive oil are easily found at grocer stores.
-They have the property of dissolving the active, fat-soluble active principles of medicinal plants and herbs.
+Pure vegetable oils such as almond, olive, rapeseed and sunflower are easily found at general grocery stores.
+They have the property of dissolving the active, fat-soluble principles of medicinal plants.
 This process is called infusion and can be carried out at room temperature or higher.
 Infusion is a slower process than alcohol extraction but has the advantage of resulting in an oil based solution of medicinal constituents that can easily be used to make creams and ointments.
-Hot infusion is recommended for the harder parts of the plants while cold infusion is more suitable for flowers and leaves.
+Hot infusion is recommended for the harder parts of the plants such as roots and stems while cold infusion is more suitable for flowers and leaves.

 Ointments are prepared like hot infused oils, the difference being that herbs are simmered in waxes or fats containing no water.
 After separating the simmered herbs by squeezing and cooling, the result is a solid mixture of the wax or fat with the medicinal constituents of the plant.
 Petroleum jelly, soft paraffin wax and bees wax are some common bases used.
 Ointments form an oily barrier on the surface of injuries and carry the active principles to the affected area.